 That was then!

-Now I am going to show you how to write a really awesome business proposal.
+I'm going to show you how to write a really awesome business proposal.

 One that I use over and over when a client says “send me a proposal!”

-Take a deep breath, let it out, and here goes...
+So take a deep breath, let it out, and here goes...

-Step #1 – Start with the introduction/background
+Step #1 – Start your business proposal with introduction/background

 Yes, the introduction is always a good place to start.
 But what you don’t want to do is start by describing how you built your business from the ground up, starting some 20 years ago.